alixdecr/PRAB/apis/senzing/README.md

 | PATCH | 0 | 0% |
 | DELETE | 1 | 3% |
 | TOTAL | 34 | 100% |

+### Other Information

+- Number of Unique Routes: 31

+- Number of Unique Query Parameters: 29